NEXTGEN combines cyber and data management

 “I am excited to lead a team of passionate digital experts in a time when cyber security and data integrity and reliability has never been more critical.
 I look forward to supporting NEXTGEN’s partners and vendors by enhancing their ability to operate in the frenetic and consistently evolving digital world and working with the leadership to provide superior outcomes for NEXTGEN’s complete operating environment,” Wehby said in a statement.

-Ross takes over the Cyber portfolio from Gabe Marzano who joined Palo Alto Networks in March and was praised by the distributor for leading the exponential growth of the division.
+Wehby takes over the Cyber portfolio from Gabe Marzano who joined Palo Alto Networks in March and was praised by the distributor for leading the exponential growth of the division.

 Wehby also takes over the Data Management portfolio from James Walters, who will now focus full time on the oSpace business, which has proven to be a very successful model for sales and channel management as a service and is expanding rapidly, according to NEXTGEN.